Exempted Company

 Involvement of notary, company register, governmental authorities

-The Registrar of Companies is the governmental authority involved in the incorporation of exempted companies.
+The Registrar of Companies (the Registrar) is the governmental authority involved in the incorporation of exempted companies.

 Timing (estimate)